Suppose you want to extract a range of values from a query table, such as the ten highest or lowest stocks or best- or worst-selling

 If red marks do not resolve themselves in a moment, select the project and right-click→ from the context menu.

-In the Application Output view, make sure that
+In the Output Streams view, make sure that

 All Output Streamsis selected in the Output stream control.